hyperledger-archives/fabric/docs/Setup/Chaincode-setup.md

 ## Writing, Building, and Running Chaincode in a Development Environment

 Chaincode developers need a way to test and debug their chaincode without having to set up a complete peer network.
-By default, when you want to interact with chaincode, you need to first `Deploy` it using the CLI, REST API or SDK.
+By default, when you want to interact with chaincode, you need to first `Deploy` it using the CLI, REST API, gRPC API, or SDK.
 Upon receiving this request, the peer node would typically spin up a Docker container with the relevant chaincode.
 This can make things rather complicated for debugging chaincode under development, because of the turnaround time with the `launch chaincode - debug docker container - fix problem - launch chaincode - lather - rinse - repeat` cycle.
 As such, the fabric peer has a `--peer-chaincodedev` flag that can be passed on start-up to instruct the peer node not to deploy the chaincode as a Docker container.

 These instructions apply to _developing_ chaincode in Go or Java.
 They do not apply to running in a production environment.
 However, if _developing_ chaincode in Java, please see the [Java chaincode setup](JAVAchaincode.md) instructions first, to be sure your environment is properly configured.